bloomen/cxxpool/README.md

 ## Feedback

-Contact me if you have any questions or suggestions to make this a better library!
+Get in touch for any questions or suggestions to make this a better library!
-You can reach me at `chr.blume@gmail.com`